 Cycle Touring Taiwan Interiors

-As easy as it is to cycle Taiwan along the coast, as tough it becomes when heading to the interiors.
-Central Taiwan is very mountainous, with its highest peak being Mt Yushan, with its 3,952 meters, climbing those mountains by bike is not for the faint-hearted, although it certainly is very rewarding in term of landscape and personal achievement.
+As easy as it is to cycle Taiwan along the coast, as though it becomes when heading to the interiors.
+Central Taiwan is very mountainous, with its highest peak being Mt Yushan, with its 3,952 meters, climbing those mountains by bike is not for the faint-hearted, although it certainly is very rewarding in terms of landscape and personal achievement.

 Bike Rental in Taiwan